magv/ratracer/README.md

     make CC=gcc-11 CXX=g++-11

+If you have `N` cores and want to speed up the build, add the `-j N` argument to the `make` invocation.

 The `ratracer` tool itself depends on [FireFly], [Flint], [GMP], [MPFR], [zlib], and [Jemalloc] libraries.
 These will be automatically downloaded and compiled.